Watt Meter

 ```bash theme={null}

-lager defaults add --watt-net POWER_METER
+lager defaults add --watt-meter-net POWER_METER

 ```